 Central to your child's school experience is the underlying curriculum taught in the classroom.
 "Curriculum" refers to both what is taught and how it's taught.
 When considering the different curricula outlined in the next few pages, keep in mind that few schools fall neatly into one category or another.
 Most schools' curricula comprise a blend of best practices drawn from multiple curriculum types.
 Having said that, most schools do have a general overall curriculum type.
 These are identified for each school on OurKids.net.

-Dewey Institute has a Traditional approach to Curriculum (as opposed to Liberal Arts, Progressive, Montessori, Reggio Emilia, Waldorf approach).
+Dewey Institute / College has a Traditional approach to Curriculum (as opposed to Liberal Arts, Progressive, Montessori, Reggio Emilia, Waldorf approach).

 [Show: About Traditional?]

 Traditional curricula tend to be very content-based and rooted in the core disciplines.
 It is a structured approach that involves the teacher delivering a unified curriculum through direct instruction.
 Students usually learn by observing and listening to their teacher, studying facts and concepts in textbooks, and completing both tests and written assignments - which challenge students to not only demonstrate their mastery of content but their ability to analyze and deconstruct it critically.
 Class discussions are also used to create critical dialogue around the content of the curriculum.

 Traditional - 15% Liberal arts - 17% Progressive - 17% Montessori - 17% Reggio Emilia - 17% Waldorf - 17%

 What Dewey Institute / College says: Adopting John Dewey’s educational philosophy of pragmatism, Dewey Institute emphasizes the interactive relationship between individual development and social advancement, and explores the two-way dialogue between teaching and learning along its consistent endeavors.